On the Poincar\'e problem for foliations on compact toric orbifolds

-{ \textsc{Acknowlegments.} I am grateful to Mauricio Corrêa for helpful comments and suggestions during the preparation of this paper and for interesting conversations about toric varieties.
-I also thank Arturo Fernández Pérez for useful suggestions which improved the readability of this paper.
+{ \textsc{Acknowlegments.} I am grateful to Mauricio Corr\^ea for helpful comments and suggestions during the preparation of this paper and for interesting conversations about toric varieties.
+I also thank Arturo Fern\'andez P\'erez and the referee for useful comments and suggestions which improved the readability of this paper.}